all-an/all-an.github.io/TESTING.md

 FAILING TESTS:
 ============================================
-"before each" hook for "should validate firebase configuration structure" should handle guest choice should handle login choice when not logged in should handle login choice when logged in
+"before each" hook for "should validate firebase configuration structure" should handle choice should handle choice when not logged in should handle choice when logged in
 ...
 ```